denyspoltorak/metapatterns-website/metapatterns/content/_index.md

 *Architectural Metapatterns* is all about patterns and their relations.
 It generalizes hundreds of individual patterns into several wider classes (*metapatterns*) each of which can be applied to a local or distributed system to change its properties in a certain way. *Rinse and repeat.*

 The content is lavishly illustrated with intuitive NoSQL diagrams.
-It’s terse and AI-free.
+It’s concise and AI-free.

 *Have a good time!*